sameer004/GoogleHome_Azan/README.md

 Adhan Player for Google Home or Amazon Alexa.

-Google.Cast.Desktop.Installer has the EXE to be installed on a PC.
+Google.Cast.Desktop.Installer has the EXE to be installed on a PC..